TopherMan/XpressoSmoothie/README.md

 Current Status
 --------------
-Board layout is nearly complete.
-After all pins and connections are verified, a BOM and Digikey (or similar) parts list will be made.
+Board layout is complete.
+A suggested BOM is included, including a Digikey-compatible version.

+An mbed-compatible version is in the works.

 To Use
 ------